-- If the first spouse died in 2013, then the first $5,250,000 would be funded into the B Trust, and if the first spouse died in 2014, then the first $5,340,000 would be funded into the B Trust.
+- If the first spouse dies, a sum up to the personal exemption amount will be funded into the B Trust.
 This effectively uses the federal exemption from estate taxes of the first spouse to die.
 The B Trust can be relatively flexible and used for the benefit of the surviving spouse and descendants or other beneficiaries.

-- If the deceased spouse's assets exceed $5,250,000 in 2013 or $5,340,000 in 2014, then the excess is funded into the A Trust.
+- If the deceased spouse's assets exceed the exemption amount, then the excess is funded into the A Trust.
 This will defer the payment of estate taxes on the assets above the deceased spouse's exemption until after the surviving spouse's death.
-Because of this estate tax deferment, the A Trust is less flexible and can only be used for the benefit of the surviving spouse.
+Due to this estate tax deferment, the A Trust is less flexible and can only be used for the benefit of the surviving spouse.
 In addition, federal law requires that the surviving spouse must receive all of the income from the A Trust in order for it to qualify for the unlimited marital deduction.